marvinhagemeister/nicer-fs/README.md

 - `remove` - same as `rm -rf myfile myfolder`
 - `exists` - check if a file or folder exists
 - `replaceExtension` - easily replace a file extension
+- `getCallerFileName` - get the name of the file a function is called in